eburghar/kakpipe/README.md

 `kakpipe` command arguments are forwarded to `kakpipe fifo` executable so you should use `--` to separate arguments of the command from the executable ones in your scripts or at the command prompt.

-Here are all the accepted arguments by the `kakpipe fifo`
+Here are all the accepted arguments by `kakpipe fifo`

 ```
-kakpipe 0.5.3
+kakpipe 0.5.4

 Usage: kakpipe fifo <cmd> [<args...>] [-c] [-w] [-S] [-d] -s <session> [-N <prefix>] [-n <name>] [-k] [-V <vars...>] [-D <opts...>]